mooosakhan/ghostblock/privacy-policy.md

 ## Storage Details

 - **Location**: Chrome's `chrome.storage.local` API (encrypted on your device)
-- **Accessibility**: Only Element Blocker can access this data
+- **Accessibility**: Only GhostBlock can access this data
 - **Deletion**: All data is permanently deleted if you uninstall the extension
 - **Backup**: Your data is NOT synced to Google's servers or any cloud service

 ## No Network Requests

-Element Blocker does NOT:
+GhostBlock does NOT:
 - Send any data to external servers
 - Make any network requests (except to load the website's content you visit)
 - Communicate with any third-party services